 It has a maximum speed of 13 knots -- or about 15 mph -- but it travels 3 knots, or 3.5 mph, when towing its array of monitoring equipment.
 It carries a crew of 20 mariners, five technicians and as many as 20 Navy personnel.

-The Chinese ships involved were a Navy intelligence collection ship, a Bureau of Maritime Fisheries Patrol Vessel, a State Oceanographic Administration patrol vessel and two small Chinese-flagged trawlers, the statement said.
+The Chinese ships involved included a navy intelligence collection ship, a Bureau of Maritime Fisheries patrol vessel, a State Oceanographic Administration patrol vessel and two small Chinese-flagged trawlers, the statement said.

-The Pentagon cited three previous instances of what it described as harassment, the first of which occurred Wednesday, when a Chinese Bureau of Fisheries Patrol vessel used a spotlight to illuminate the the ocean surveillance ship USNS Victorious.
+The Pentagon cited three previous instances of what it described as harassment, the first of which occurred last Wednesday.

-CNN's Yuli Yang contributed to this report from Beijing, China.
+CNN's Yuli Yang contributed to this report from Beijing.

 All About The Pentagon • U.S. Navy • China